|Years||1975 World Championships (4+ 9th)

 On one occasion the German women’s eight came over to race at the Women’s Head and Lin and Beryl arranged for them all to come and try this quintessentially English experience.
 “The Germans were much bigger women than us, so they decided they would out eat us.
 But Beryl and I took exception to this and said, ‘You might be able to beat us in a pair but you’ll certainly not beat us eating Harrods cakes.’
 So the challenge was laid down.
 It became quite a thing – there was cheering each time another cake went down!”

 Their enthusiasm for drinking tea was an issue when they went abroad to race because this was long before the days of complimentary tea and coffee making facilities in hotels, or maybe it was the type of hotels the GB women were booked into.
-Whatever the reason, Lin and Beryl took to bringing not only teabags, milk powder and sugar with them but also a heating element and a just to boil water in.
+Whatever the reason, Lin and Beryl took to bringing not only teabags, milk powder and sugar with them but also a heating element to boil water.
 “We noticed that the fuses tended to trip in our hotels but we thought that was just chance until we realised that it was our water heater,” Lin explains.
 “In the end other people in the team would just come out in the corridor and shout, ‘Beryl, Lin, put the fuses back!,’ because they all knew it was us by then.
 But we insisted on having our cup of tea.
 We also sometimes had trouble getting all the gear through the airport.
 The heating element looked a bit like a branding iron, so we had to explain that, and once the bag of dried milk that was in the bottom of Beryl’s bag burst, and this white powder started trailing out of it so the police grabbed her because they thought it was drugs!
 But the Germans can’t make a decent cup of tea so what can a woman do?”

 Younger readers may not be familiar with the concept of ‘a happening’, which was a term coined in the 1960s for a party at which people would take LSD and do whatever they felt like while under its influence.
 “When we were away on training camps, Beryl would frequently say ‘I’m bored, let’s have a happening,'” Lin remembers.
 “Nothing to do with drugs, but she liked to make crazy things happen.
 On one occasion we put talcum powder outside someone’s door because thought someone was sleeping with them and we wanted to know who it was.
 We found out when there were white footprints back to another room!
 We did quite a lot of hitch hiking to explore the area too.
 Once we went to a market in Italy and we bought 12 spaghetti dishes which were really heavy, and we had to walk all the way back with them because we couldn’t get a lift.
 Beryl was in the single so she was OK, but I was in the eight and I thought I was going to miss my outing!
 In the end someone did pick us up, but only just in time so I got straight out of the car in the clothes I was wearing and got straight in, picked my blade up and went for the whole outing.”

 Beryl was a woman who had ‘a streak of fun a mile wide’ as another of her team mates put it, and liked to party as hard as she rowed.
-At Beryl’s memorial service, at the Bandstand in Duke’s Meadows, just along from where St George’s Ladies BC had been, Lin spoke movingly – am very amusingly – about the many fun times she’d had with Beryl, and summed her up very well by saying, “I’m quite sure that Beryl is not resting in peace, because she’d absolutely hate that!”
+At Beryl’s memorial service, at the Bandstand in Duke’s Meadows, just along from where St George’s Ladies RC had been, Lin spoke movingly – and very amusingly – about the many fun times she’d had with Beryl, and summed her up very well by saying, “I’m quite sure that Beryl is not resting in peace, because she’d absolutely hate that!”

 Beryl the weightlifter